-The Hunter Archaeological Society studies and reports on the archaeology, history and architecture of South Yorkshire and North Derbyshire.
+The Hunter Archaeological Society studies and reports on the archaeology, history and architecture of South Yorkshire and north-east Derbyshire.
 The Society was founded in 1912 by a group of Sheffield professionals (solicitors, architects and the like), and named in recognition of the work of antiquarian Joseph Hunter in researching and recording the history of the region.
-The Hunter Collections of books, maps and other papers are held both in Sheffield Central Library and Sheffield Archives (as well as the British Library).
+The Hunter Collection of books, maps and other papers are held both in Sheffield Central Library and Sheffield Archives (as well as the British Library).

-Up to 2015 there was also a Field Research Section, established in 1949 to compile a sites and monuments record (the foundation for the present Historic Environment Record or HER) and later also to undertake site monitoring, field work and excavations in South Yorkshire and North Derbyshire.
+Up to 2015 there was also a Field Research Section, established in 1949 to compile a sites and monuments record (the foundation for the present Historic Environment Record or HER) and later also to undertake site monitoring, field work and excavations in South Yorkshire and north-east Derbyshire.